-However, while many of these outdoor spaces have reopened this week, NI Water would like to highlight that Silent Valley is not yet open to the public.
+However, while many of these outdoor spaces have reopened NI Water can confirm that Silent Valley is not yet open to the public.
 Silent Valley is a more complex NI Water site and requires some further preparation work to be completed to ensure it remains safe for all its visitors.

 This preparation work includes assessing the viability of a new e-commerce system, which allows visitors to book and pay in advance of their visit, allowing NI Water to control visitor numbers and ensure social distancing.
 Plans for a new finance system at the entrance gate are also underway to allow customers to pay via contactless payment methods and the team are securing budgets for additional cleaning requirements, as well as finalising a full risk assessment of the site.